 - Don't add salt, sugar, or strong spices to homemade baby foods.
 If you are using part of the family meal for the infant, remove the infant's portion before seasoning food for the family.

 - Don't use canned vegetables in homemade baby foods as they are usually loaded with sodium and additives.
 Check labels, but usually frozen vegetables have little or no sodium.

 - Don't add highly acidic fruits, such as oranges, tangerines, and pineapples to homemade baby foods for babies under 1 year as the acid is harsh on the immature digestive system.

-- Don't include feed egg whites in homemade baby foods for babies under 1 year of age due to a potential allergic reaction.
+- Don't feed egg whites in homemade baby foods for babies under 1 year of age due to a potential allergic reaction.
 Cooked egg yolks are fine.

 More Don'ts When Feeding Baby